1502shivam-singh/VocabGPT/README.md

 # VocabGPT

-This REST API based off of ChatGPT is part of my assignment at API7.ai.
+This REST API based off of ChatGPT

 Fetches antonyms of a word as array using ChatGPT API